 Video of the Day

-Like other tropical plants, crotons need moist, humus-rich soil that drains easily.
-They prefer high humidity, so set pots on pebble trays to provide extra moisture in winter.
-They'll acclimate to lower humidity during their winter resting period when growth slows but may drop lower leaves if humidity drops.
-Crotons demand bright light year-round to maintain their bright color, so place them near a south-facing picture window in winter and in light shade outdoors.
 When propagating plants, remember that all parts of the plant contain diterpene esters, which can cause digestive upset and skin irritation.
 Wear gloves or wash areas marked by milky sap immediately and avoid getting plant parts near your mouth.
-Keep crotons away from pets and children and clean and disinfect cutting tools after each use by wiping them with a cloth soaked in rubbing alcohol.
+Keep crotons away from pets and children.
+Clean and disinfect cutting tools after each use by wiping them with a cloth soaked in rubbing alcohol.

 Try Petiole Rooting

-If a croton drops leaves due to low humidity or age, try rooting the leaf by its stem, or petiole.
+If your indoor plant drops leaves due to low humidity or age, try rooting the leaf by its stem, or petiole.
 Trim the petiole to about 1/2 inch and place it in water immediately.
-When roots develop -- typically within four weeks -- plant the leaf in perlite and peat or ground coir -- repurposed coconut hull material.
+When roots develop, typically within four weeks, plant the leaf in perlite and peat or ground coir, which is repurposed coconut hull material.
 The roots might form new plants at the base of the leaf.